patrickbower/journal/README.md

-# journal
+# Journal

-Micro blogging site using React and Trello API
+Micro blogging site using React front-end with Trello back-end